 Associate of Science in Emergency Medical Sciences: All paramedic students are eligible for the A.S. degree by completing the core curriculum (listed below) in addition to the Paramedic Certificate.
 UAMS graduates with a certificate in emergency medical sciences who have a valid associate of science degree plan must complete the requirements within the time limit.
-Graduates with an expired associate of science degree plan must contact the Department of Emergency Medical Sciences for a new degree plan.
-See “Applicants for a Higher-Level CHP Degree Who Already Hold a CHP Degree or Certificate in the Same Discipline” in section 5.11 of the catalog.
+See “Applicants for a Higher-Level CHP Degree Who Already Hold a CHP Degree or Certificate in the Same Discipline” in section 5.10 of the catalog.

 |Area/Typical Course Title||Minimum Semester Credit|